-From this shoppers’ perspective, and probably yours as well, this site of information is no different from the typical guru marketing agent except for the fact that an internet guru marketing specialist I’m not!
+From this shopper’s perspective, and probably yours as well, this site looks no different from the typical guru marketing scammer except for the fact that an internet guru marketing specialist I’m not!

-When you search for information about this product or that, this software or that software, and you come up with screams of “this is a scam” and “that’s a scam”, stop and think why the so-called guru marketing geniuses are saying what they’re saying about the competition.
-Evaluate why they’re telling you what they are telling you about any given particular product, software, or service you may be considering.
+When you search reviews about this product or that, this software or that software, and you come up with screams of “this is a scam,” think why the so-called guru marketing geniuses are saying what they’re saying about the competition.
+Evaluate why they’re telling you what they are telling you!
+Consider these issues about any given particular product, software, or service you may be looking at;

-Stop and think about what their perspective is on what you’re considering.
-Pay attention to the alternative the internet guru marketing agent subliminally places in front of you; their (product or service) alternative to your own perspective on the choice you were about to make.
+Stop and think about what their perspective is on the product or service you’re considering.
+Pay attention to the alternative the internet guru marketing agent subliminally places in front of you.
+Compare their product or service alternative to your own perspective on the choice you were about to make.

 Skepticism is absolutely required.
 Especially when dealing with purchasing online.
-But from this shopper’s own perspective, which comes from that sometimes evil word better known as “experience”, I’ve made the purchase of one product or another only to find it was nowhere near what the critic’s review was all about.
+But from this shopper’s own perspective, which comes from that sometimes evil word better known as “experience” I’ve made the purchase of one product or another only to find it was nowhere near what the critic’s review was telling me.
 I, too, have been scammed!

-I, too, have made at least a few purchases that didn’t live up to expectations.
-But that doesn’t mean I should place all my trust in some critic’s review amidst claims that it’s some sort of scam.
-The competing internet guru marketing individual would love to have you think the other guy’s product or service is a scam, hoping to either get or keep your business.
+Having made at least a few purchases that didn’t live up to expectations, I’m skeptical about any review that sounds too good to be true!
+The guru marketing genius would love to have you think the other guy’s product or service is a scam to either get or keep your business.

-When it comes to a buying decision (and there’s always a buying decision from one perspective or another) someone is always selling somebody on something.
+When it comes to a buying decision (and there’s always a buying decision made from someone’s point of view) someone is always selling somebody on something.
 Nearly every time, a buying decision requires the selling party to change the perspective of the buying party.
 Simply stated, if you are the potential buyer, your perspective must be changed to relatively the same perspective of the seller.
 In other words, you’re being closed on the sale!
 Any good course in effective selling can give you a greater perspective on this.

-From that perspective, I don’t like to be “closed”!
+From that perspective, I don’t like to be closed!
 I suspect you’re not much different.
-So, from my perspective, I’m not going to tell you how great the offers on this site are [tongue-in-cheek], but I would suggest that you don’t let the tyrant sales reps, the supposed “internet guru marketing genius” of one sort or another, sway your buying decision.
+So, from my perspective, I’m not going to tell you how great the offers on this site are [tongue-in-cheek], but I would suggest you don’t let the tyrant sales reps, the supposed internet guru marketing genius sway your buying decision.

-If what you’re comparing with uses tactics of misrepresentation of the competitive product, unsupported claims of “scam” or [what’s very prevalent on the internet today] negative comments usually made by those expectant few who expected something magical or something else for nothing.
+If what you’re comparing with uses tactics of misrepresentation of the competitive product, unsupported claims of “scam” or what’s very prevalent on the internet today, negative comments, don’t go there!

 I’m not saying that your own perspective should ignore comments, testimonials, or claims casting negatively on your consideration.
-What I am saying is …do your own due-diligence before you buy.
-I have found that by doing so, software, products or services that I have purchased based on my due-diligence have turned out entirely contrary to what the supposed internet guru marketing “genius” promoting the competitive option would have wanted me to believe.
+What I am saying is do your own due-diligence before you buy.
+In doing so, you might find it entirely contrary to what the supposed internet guru marketing genius would have wanted me to believe.

-One way or another, the competitors are always “assessing” based on their own “experience” or “expertise” -of which most of them actually never had in the first place.
-From this shoppers’ perspective, trust your own perspective.
+One way or another, the competitors are always “assessing” based on their own “experience” or “expertise” -of which most of them actually never had!
+Trust your own perspective.